Prepare to Study Abroad

 The project supports you on your study abroad journey by providing a short-term, funded field trip to a university in a different country.
 Initially, you will participate in a tuition-free Prepare to Study Abroad course where you will gain basic intercultural communication and language skills.

 Once you complete this training, you will embark on the trip of a lifetime.
-You will visit one of TRU’s partner universities for a one- to four-week language and culture program and experience what it’s like to study in a different country.
+You will visit one of TRU’s partner universities for a three-week language and culture program and experience what it’s like to study in a different country.

 Who is eligible?

 - Undergraduate students registered in a full or part-time program

 - Students in good academic standing

 - Students who are Canadian citizens or permanent residents

 - Students who are 18 or older